Logo

 Jack LaLanne studied Henry Gray's Anatomy of the Human Body and concentrated on bodybuilding and weightlifting.

-Jack LaLanne designed the first leg extension machines, pulley machines using cables, and the weight selectors that are now standard in the fitness industry.
+Jack LaLanne designed the first leg extension machines, pulley machines using cables, weight selectors, and many other inventions, none of which he patented, that are now standard in the fitness industry.

 Jack LaLanne invented the original model of what became the Smith machine.